open-policy-agent/gatekeeper/README.md

 # kubernetes-policy-controller

-Kubernetes allows decoupling complex logic such as policy decision from the inner working of API Server by means of "admission controllers”.
-Admission control is a custom logic executed by a webhook. `Kubernetes policy controller` is a mutating and a validating webhook which gets called for matching Kubernetes API server requests by the admission controller.
-It uses Open Policy Agent ([OPA](https://github.com/open-policy-agent/opa)) is a policy engine for Cloud Native environments hosted by CNCF as a sandbox level project.
+Kubernetes allows decoupling complex logic such as policy decisions from the inner working of the API Server by means of "admission controllers”.
+Admission control is custom logic executed by a webhook. `kubernetes-policy-controller` is a mutating and a validating webhook that gets called for matching Kubernetes API server requests by the admission controller.
+It uses Open Policy Agent ([OPA](https://github.com/open-policy-agent/opa)), a policy engine for Cloud Native environments hosted by CNCF as a sandbox-level project.

 ## Status